teghub/Turkish-Irony-Dataset/README.md

 # Acknowledgements

-We benefite from the following github repository:<br />
+We benefited from the following github repository:<br />
 https://github.com/ThilinaRajapakse/pytorch-transformers-classification <br />
 We reimplemented the Bert codes to add weight freezing and 10-fold cross-validation features.